 Doodling Makes for Better Learning.
 Teaching Strategies Science Doodling is often seen as a sign of distraction.

 If you’re doodling, you’re not paying attention.
 If you’re drawing, you’re not taking notes.
 You’re not listening.
 But research published in the latest edition of the journal Science challenges the anti-doodling stance.
 How to Mind Map.
 The Future of Self-Improvement.
 Engaging Without Carrots & Sticks.
 CC Image from Dr.

 Pro-accountability education reformers presume that, absent carrots and sticks, classrooms would be overrun with lazy and incapable teachers.
 Traditional instructors presume that, absent carrots and sticks, classrooms would be overrun with lazy and incapable students.
 Both viewpoints emerge from a noble desire to make classrooms high-performance spaces, but in actuality they suppress excellence.
+Exemplifying an exasperating phenomenon that would make Karl Marx tsk, teacher mistrust metastasizes, particularly in the most underserved classrooms.
 Working Memory.
 Remember the day when someone rattled off a phone number while you just hoped against hope you'd recall the string of digits as you were dialing?